terapro/React-tasks/README.md

 ### Progress

-- [ ] Markup is done with React Components
+- [x] Markup is done with React Components
-- [ ] Use ErrorBoundary component for catching and displaying errors
+- [x] Use ErrorBoundary component for catching and displaying errors
-- [ ] Use smart/dumb components approach
+- [x] Use smart/dumb components approach
+- [x] 100% decomposition

+## Task 4
+> Coverage > 60%
+> Write tests using enzyme and jest
+> Use snapshot testing
+> Use coverage tool
+> Write at least one e2e test using library from the list:
+> Cypress, CasperJS, Protractor, Nightwatch, Webdriver

+### Progress

+- [ ] Coverage > 60%
+- [ ] Use snapshot testing
+- [ ] Coverage > 80%.
+Functional testing with enzyme and jest
-- [ ] 100% decomposition
+- [ ] Write at least one e2e test